microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/reportroot-getonedriveusagestorage.md

 Obtenha a tendência da quantidade de armazenamento que você está usando no OneDrive for Business.

-> **Observação:** para saber mais sobre diferentes visualizações e nomes de relatórios, confira [Relatórios do Office 365 Reports - Uso do OneDrive for Business](https://support.office.com/client/OneDrive-for-Business-usage-0de3b312-c4e8-4e4b-a02d-32b2f726a680).
+> **Observação:** Para obter detalhes sobre diferentes modos de exibição de relatórios e nomes, consulte [Microsoft 365 Reports-uso do onedrive for Business](https://support.office.com/client/OneDrive-for-Business-usage-0de3b312-c4e8-4e4b-a02d-32b2f726a680).

 ## <a name="permissions"></a>Permissões

-Uma das seguintes permissões é obrigatória para chamar esta API.
-Para saber mais, incluindo como escolher permissões, confira [Permissões](/graph/permissions-reference).
+One of the following permissions is required to call this API.
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 | Tipo de permissão                        | Permissões (da com menos para a com mais privilégios) |
 | :------------------------------------- | :--------------------------------------- |